Medical Schools in Washington, D.C.: How to Get In (2024)

 • The three D.C. medical schools are friendly to out-of-state applicants; over 90% of each entering class are not from the U.S. capital.

-The table below provides statistics for each Washington, D.C., medical school.
-Each D.C. medical school’s national ranking is listed inside parentheses, and their relative ranks are shown outside parentheses.
+The table below provides statistics for each Washington, D.C. medical school.
+Each school’s national ranking is listed inside parentheses, and their relative ranks are shown outside parentheses.
+Annual tuition and fees are for the 2023–2024 academic year; the last four columns refer to entering class of 2023.

-(Note: We highly recommend that you sign up for MSAR for data on MD programs and sign up for Choose DO for DO program data.
-These databases have the most up-to-date information on MD and DO schools, respectively.)
+(Note: We highly recommend you sign up for MSAR for data on MD programs and sign up for Choose DO for DO program data.
+These databases have the most up-to-date information on MD and DO schools.)

 Washington, D.C., Medical Schools